 Surgery - In cases where the child has severe scoliosis, the physician my recommend an operative treatment.
 Severe cases of scoliosis progressively worsen with time.
 Options must be discussed extensively with the physician to determine the appropriate plan of treatment.

 Since scoliosis typically does not cause any pain, individuals who have curves that do not require surgery are able to participate in the same activities and sports as people without scoliosis with little to no restrictions on any activities.
-Similarly, individuals who undergo an operative treatment are able to do most all activities; however, it's important that they contact their physician prior to starting a new activity to ensure there are no specific restrictions for that particular activity.
+Similarly, individuals who undergo an operative treatment are able to do most all activities; however, it's important that they contact their physician prior to starting a new activity to ensure there are no specific restrictions.

 CALL 911 IMMEDIATELY IF YOU ARE HAVING A MEDICAL EMERGENCY!